 We are currently recruiting for a new sole editor or co-editor team with a strong academic background in psychological and/or interdisciplinary research on sex, sexualities and gender identities.

 The successful candidate(s) will be responsible for the oversight and administration of a rigorous peer review process, and will work in partnership with Taylor & Francis to grow and develop the journal.
 They will be supported in their work by a team of associate editors and the editorial board who the editor or co-editors can help to identify and recruit.

 Becoming the editor of a journal is a rewarding and fulfilling experience where you will build your own networks, promote the research that you are passionate about, and be recognized as a leading figure within the academic community.

 Psychology & Sexuality is an international journal which publishes high quality quantitative and qualitative psychological research on sexualities.
 The journal aims to advance knowledge and understanding of lesbian, gay, bisexual, trans, heterosexual and queer issues in psychology and allied disciplines.
 Psychology & Sexuality is progressive and radical with regard to current debates in critical psychology, whilst also drawing from work traditionally seen as outside the remit of psychology to inform understanding and debate.

 Key Skills and Attributes

-- The capacity to devote time each week to the role, to proactively arrange and lead editorial board meetings, and to attend training sessions as needed.
+- The capacity to devote time each week to the role, and to attend training sessions as needed.

 - The ability to read, summarize, and make decisions based on independent reviewer reports.